 Windows XP Pro Oscilloscopes

-While critical patches and updates are no longer supplied, the oscilloscope’s core software is not effected and will continue to operate as expected.
+While critical patches and updates are no longer supplied, the oscilloscope's core software is not affected and will continue to operate as expected.

 Windows XP Embedded Oscilloscopes